Are there any costs involved in taking part in the competition?

 Who is eligible?

-High-school students from all over the world aged 16 and older on the first day of their visit at the laboratory (usually September of the year of the competition) are eligible.
-Younger students may form part of entering teams, but they cannot be invited in case of winning te competition.
+High-school students from all over the world aged 16 and older on the first day of their visit at the laboratory (usually September or October of the year of the competition) are eligible.
+Younger students may be part of a team, but they cannot be invited on site in case of winning the competition.
+Participants must be in high/secondary school when submitting the proposal.

 Is it possible for students under the age of 16 to participate in the competition?

 Yes, but...
 For the participation to the competition there is no age limit.
 Students under the age of 16 can be members of a team and will receive certificates.
-The only limitation is that in case the team wins, only students that are at least 16 years old in September can be invited.
+The only limitation is that if team wins, only students that are at least 16 years old in September (i.e. by the first day of the experimental time) can be invited.

-A chance to win a trip to DESY and conduct a student-led particle physics experiment at a world-leading accelerator centre.
-Before coming to DESY the winning teams will have the opportunity to work together with DESY and/or CERN scientists on their ideas on how to use the beam line and plan out a particle physics experiment.
-For shortlisted teams there will be additional prizes.
-All participants will receive a certificate.
+The participants in BL4S 2022 have the chance to win a trip to CERN (free of expenses) and conduct a student-led particle physics experiment at a world-leading accelerator centre.
+Before coming to CERN the winning teams will have the opportunity to work together with CERN scientists on their ideas on how to use the beam line and plan out a particle physics experiment.
+A selection of up to 30 teams will receive special prizes to recognize the quality of their work.
+One team will win an award for the best video, and five teams will receive a telescope offered by the "Stars shine for everyone" project.
+More information are available here.
+All the members of the teams that submit a proposal will receive a participation certificate.
 Please note that all prizes on this website are indicative.
 CERN reserves the right to modify or exchange the prize should it so require.
 CERN also does not bear any responsibilities for lost prizes during the course of shipping.

 Where will it happen?